topdev921/E-Commerce-Headless-CRM/README.md

 ### Product Catalog
 * Browse and search for products in the catalog.

-### User Registration and Login
-* Register a new account or log in to your existing account.

 ### Shopping Cart
 * Add products to your cart and manage cart items.

 ### Secure Checkout
 * Complete secure checkout using Stripe for payment processing.

-### Order History
-* View your order history and track the status of your orders.

 ## Project Status
 The Headless E-Commerce App is currently in a completed state.